nathanpuri/website/src/pages/about.md

  She entered tukdam this year 2022 for eight days and all the signs of her complete realization of Mahamudra appeared with our lama by her side practicing and giving final instructions.
 It's a great testament the path of guru devotion.

 Please read more on the teachings to learn more about the teaching approach.

-PS A funny aside...
-According to the Rig Veda, the Puri clan are direct descendants of the god Brahma.
-I'm not one to put meaning on such claims, but I see that touted by followers of Tibetan lamas, that they descend from holy beings.
-But they can't do better than a grandson of Brahma, especially when the the major and minor marks of Buddha are the marks of a Brahma.
-I descend from the gods!
-And get really pouty when my blood sugar is low.
-I also descend from Genghis Khan, along with 200,000,000 other Asians.
-So there's that.
-Then we will burn the villages and towns of King Mara, bring them under the rule of Buddha Khan!
-Follow Nathan of House Buddhanatheon!
-Who's with me?!